laelbarlow/typhaon/README.md

       used to guide alignment of sequences in the .faa files in that directory (the "mafft" rule).

-- Prepare input Newick (phylogenetic tree topology) files in the 'resources' directory.
+- Optionally, prepare input Newick (phylogenetic tree topology) files in the 'resources' directory.
 If present, these will be used as constraint trees for topology tests using [IQ-TREE](http://www.iqtree.org/doc/).
 These files must meet the following requirements:
     - Filename extensions must be '.tre'.
     - There must be at least four sequences (taxa) represented in each tree.
     - Each sequence (taxon) name in the trees must represent a different